-Example of the "Discovery" Rule
+Example of the "Discovery" Exception

-Let’s look at an example of how the discovery rule might extend the statute of limitations in a defamation case.
-Let’s say that your state has a one year statute of limitation for all defamation cases, including libel and slander.
-Let’s say that one of your co-workers falsely told your employer that you had copied someone else’s work for a report that you did for work.
-As a result, your employer fired you without giving you any explanation.
+Let’s say you live in California, which has a one-year statute of limitations for all defamation cases, and one of your co-workers falsely told your employer that you had copied someone else’s work for an important year-end report.
+As a result, your employer fired you without any explanation.
 Your boss simply called you into his office, told you that your work was unsatisfactory, fired you, and had you escorted off of the premises.